BennerG/latex_resume/README.md

 Take a look at [my example](Resume.tex), and feel free to copy it, use it, and modify it however you want.
 It's not perfect, but it should provide you with a decent starting point.

+## Sourcecode vs. Output
+The real sourcode for this project is located in [Resume.tex](Resume.tex).
+The output is the [Resume.pdf](Resume.pdf) file that is generated after compilation.
+All the other files are a result of running the `pdflatex Resume.tex` command.

 --------------------------------------------------------------
 \* I have yet to find a package that doesn't have some kind of .pdf with all the documentation you'll need to use it.